ChrisZonghaoLi/pystateye/README.md

 ## Introduction
 Most of the work here is based on the OIF standard (https://www.oiforum.com/wp-content/uploads/2019/01/OIF-CEI-04.0.pdf)

+## What makes this special?
+Compared to the Matlab statistical eye diagram plotter, this Python implementation allows you to add impairments such as noise and jitter to the statistical eye diagram.

 ## Repository map
 - <'statistical_eye.py'>: main file
 - <'channel_pulse_response_test.csv'>: a test example used to test <'statistical_eye.py'>